gdm-webofthings/1141-CamClients/README.md

 # Notice
-This project is from https://github.com/EbenKouao/pi-camera-stream-flask There are only a few styling edits
+This project is from https://github.com/EbenKouao/pi-camera-stream-flask There are only small edits

 # Make you own Raspberry Pi Camera Stream